linode/docs/docs/guides/development/webassembly/rust-webassembly-tutorial/index.md

     Node.js serves the application on `localhost:8080`.
 To visit the application remotely, you can use an SSH tunnel:

     - On Windows, you can use the PuTTY tool to set up your SSH tunnel.
-Follow the appropriate section of the [Using SSH on Windows](/docs/guides/connect-to-server-over-ssh-on-windows/#ssh-tunnelingport-forwarding) guide, replacing the example port number there with **8080**.
+Follow the appropriate section of the [Connecting to a Remote Server Over SSH using PuTTY](/docs/guides/connect-to-server-over-ssh-using-putty/) guide, replacing the example port number there with **8080**.
     - On OS X or Linux, use the following command to set up the SSH tunnel.
 Replace `example-user` with your username on the application server and `192.0.2.0` with the server's IP address.

             ssh -L8080:localhost:8080 example-user@192.0.2.0